-Our members winning awards, getting published, and being otherwise brilliant:
+Our members are still winning awards, getting published, and being otherwise brilliant:

-- Most of our members were published in—Writers on Parade—Kensington & Norwood Writers’ Group’s Journal, available from Amazon and Dillons Bookshop Norwood.
+Many of our members were published in ‘Life’ —The Kensington & Norwood Writers’ Group’s Journal, available from Dillons Bookshop Norwood.

-- Margaret Fensom had a poem published in the Friendly Street Poets’ Anthology.
+Margaret had two poems, ‘Autumn Light’ and ‘Clicktivism’, published in the Friendly Street anthology.